GiangLeN/Zymo-BGISEQ-snakemake/README.md

-# Reanalyse BGISEQ using snakemake

-This tutorial will cover how to reproduce research
+# Analyse ZymoBIOMICS Microbial community using different sequencing methods

+The tutorial use public data to analyse different sequencing methods.
-The html tutorial can be accessed via this link.
+The html version can be accessed via this link. https://gianglen.github.io/Zymo-Mock-sequencing/

-https://gianglen.github.io/Zymo-Mock-sequencing/

-Aim: To see which DNA extaction method
+Aim: To see which DNA sequencing method is efficient for metagenomic analysis

 Topics:
-* Public data
+* Search for publicly available data
-* Environment
-* Snakemake
-** Benchmark
-** Cloud
-** Configs
-* Assembling
+* Set up environment to run the analysis
+* Use snakemake to create analysis pipeline
 * Reconstruction of genomes
-* Report
+* How to create a report
-* Reference
+* References